bharaticom/qiot-retail-edgepos-dotnet/README.md

 The main services are: Carts, Catalog, Customers, Billing.
 The supporting project is Marketing which house the Discounts.
 The rest are in a basic state, with some not interacting with the main app.

-## Disclaimer

-This is an educational effort that was created for fun when trying to understand the domain and how to implement it.
-It has never been made with any intention to be set into production.

-It SHOULD NOT be used in production.

 ## How to run